hanswillem/infect/README.md

 `python infect.py kick.wav epilepticfit.csv -m 1 -c 45 -i 10 -f 5  `

 -m = mode 1
--c = maximum lenght of the chunk of bytes (the actual chunk will be random each itteration)
+-n = maximum lenght of the chunk of bytes (the actual chunk will be random each itteration)
 -i = amount of itterations
 -f = amount of files that will be exported